SoFia2401/gubmes-health-data-analytics/README.md

 1. [Training](https://github.com/SoFia2401/gubmes-health-data-analytics/tree/main/Training)
 2. Research
-3. Problem
+3. Data and Research Tasks
-4. Developing a Pipeline
+4. Pipeline and Results
-5. Solution
+5. Conclusions

 If you are interested in participating in this new initiative please don't hesitate to contact us at gubmes@gmail.com and hope you enjoy our work!